 - Add cold water – for consistent cooking results, add 1 cup of cold water.

-- Even-sized potatoes – to ensure the potatoes are done on time, use potatoes that are even thickness and size.
+- Even-sized potatoes – to ensure the potatoes are done on time, use potatoes that are even in thickness and size.

 How to Make Baked Potatoes in the Instant Pot